HL7/uv-dx-pq/input/pagecontent/domains.md

 Each domain has a page that describes its objective and provides a component diagram (where applicable), description of components, and examples.

-### Figure: Pharmaceutical Quality (PQ) FHIR IG Data Domains
+### Figure: Pharmaceutical Quality FHIR IG Data Domains
-The 14 PQ domains and their supporting sub-domains, in which each domain is based on a major PQ concept, such as Stability or Container Closure System.
+The 14 pharmaceutical Quality (PQ) domains and their supporting sub-domains, in which each domain is based on a major Quality concept, such as Stability or Container Closure System.
 The subdomains contain individual data elements (not pictured) which capture the desired level of granularity needed for effective data exchange and communication of data across multiple parties.
 <table><tr><td><img src="all-domains-dx-PQ.png" usemap="#hotspots"/></td></tr></table>

 ### Table: Mapping the legacy ICH CTD Drug Substance and Drug Product sections to the new FHIR Quality Domains